 The City also sponsors a 401(a) Defined Contribution Plan for General employees hired on or after July 1, 2006 and other employees who have elected to participate in that plan in lieu of the Richmond Retirement System's defined benefit plan.
-We have prepared an analysis of the Defined Contribution Plan with respect to Virginia Code Title 51.1-800 and believe it is in compliance.
+An analysis of the Defined Contribution Plan with respect to Virginia Code Title 51.1-800 was conducted and we believe it is in compliance.